Norwalk Disorderly Conduct Lawyer

 The statute specifies that the above actions constitute as disorderly conduct when they are committed either with the specific intent to cause “inconvenience, annoyance or alarm” or when they are committed recklessly in a manner that creates a risk of causing such inconvenience, annoyance or alarm.

-Combating Potential Penalties
+Combating Potential Penalties in Norwalk

 Disorderly conduct is a Class C misdemeanor under Connecticut law.
 This means it’s punishable by a period of imprisonment of up to three months.
 In addition, the court may impose a fine of up to $500.
 A disorderly conduct charge may seem minor, but the potential consequences can have a long-lasting impact on your personal life, and in your professional endeavors.
-If you are facing disorderly conduct charges in Norwalk, rather than risk going it alone to court, seek advice and counsel from a Norwalk disorderly conduct lawyer who can serve as your advocate, and help you work toward the best possible resolution of your case.
+If you are facing disorderly conduct charges, rather than risk going it alone to court, seek advice and counsel from a Norwalk lawyer who can serve as your advocate, and help you work toward the best possible resolution of your case.